skip to main content

 Offer Of Interview Scheme

-As part of being a Disability Confident Employer we are proud to offer candidates the opportunity to apply through the Offer Of Interview Scheme.
+We are proud to offer candidates the opportunity to apply through the Offer Of Interview Scheme.
 The scheme ensures eligible candidates are selected for an interview as long as their application meets the minimum criteria for the post.

-To meet the 'minimum criteria' candidates must provide us with evidence in their application form which demonstrates that they generally meet the level of competence required for each competency as well as meeting any of the qualifications, skills or experience defined as essential in the Job Description.
+To meet the 'minimum criteria' candidates must provide us with evidence in their application form which demonstrates that they generally meet the level of competence required for each competency as well as meeting any of the qualifications, skills or experience defined as essential in the job description.

 Please note: Any false declaration of disability to obtain an interview under the Offer of Interview Scheme will subsequently invalidate any offer of a post.